 - behaviour or ability to socialise, for example they struggle to make friends

 - reading and writing, for example because they have dyslexia

 - concentration levels, for example because they have ADHD

 Who to talk to

-If you think your child may have special educational needs, contact the SEN co-ordinator, or ‘SENCO’ in your child’s school or nursery.
+If you think your child may have special educational needs, contact our SEND co-ordinator, Mrs Blackburn; or ‘SENDCo’ in your child’s school or nursery.